avenirs-esr/avenirs-dsav/src/components/base/AvIconText/AvIconText.md

 ## ✨ Introduction

 The `AvIconText` is a component that allows you to display text with an icon on the left (preferably an [MDI](https://icon-sets.iconify.design/mdi/) icon).
-This View component is ideal for displaying text with an icon that allows you to visualize the type of information conveyed by the text.
+This Vue component is ideal for displaying text with an icon that allows you to visualize the type of information conveyed by the text.

 ## 🏗️ Structure